TheSoftNode/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectory: A script that creates a directory named my_first_directory in the /tmp/ directory.

 8. 7-movethatfile: A script that Move the file betty from /tmp/ to /tmp/my_first_directory.

+9. 8-firstdelete: A script that Delete the file betty.
+The file betty is in /tmp/my_first_directory